GomuGomuu/nomi-nomi/README.md

 **Development:**

-* The main application logic is located in the `app` directory.
+- The main application logic is located in the `app` directory.
-* Components are organized within the `components` folder.
+- Components are organized within the `components` folder.
-* Constants and hooks are defined in `constants` and `hooks` respectively.
+- Constants and hooks are defined in `constants` and `hooks` respectively.
-* `scripts/reset-project.js` provides a way to reset the project to a blank state.

 **Running the App:**